slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 of our knowledge.
 (One is inevitably reminded of Nietzsche's extraordinary piece *On truth and lies in a nonmoral sense*.)

-I should quickly add that this fact does not contradict empiricism \textit{by necessity}.
+I should quickly add that this fact does not contradict empiricism *by necessity*.
 In other words, it is not *in principle* impossible to develop a theory of empiricism that incorporates this fact.
 It is just that this development is non-trivial.